indracollective/laravel-revisor/docs/introduction.md

 ### 1. Draft, Published and Versioned record data should be clearly distinguished and cleanly instantiable as Eloquent Models.

 Revisor provides everything you need to seamlessly manage your Draft, Published and Version records in separate, complete tables for each Model.

-For example - a `Page` model would have 3 tables; `pages_published`, `pages_drafts` and `pages_versions`.
+For example, a `Page` model would have 3 tables: `pages_published`, `pages_drafts` and `pages_versions`

 This allows for a clear separation of concerns and reduces exposure to the complexity inherent in managing multiple versions of records.